-On 25 May 2018, the General Data Protection Regulation (GDPR) will take effect.
+On 25 May 2018, the General Data Protection Regulation (GDPR) has taken effect.
 This new regulation might be a bit confusing, or difficult to understand.
-That’s why Mynewsdesk is determined to improve, update and adapt our product to comply with GDPR seamlessly.
+That’s why Mynewsdesk has improved, updated and adapted our product to comply with GDPR seamlessly.
 We take anonymization and integrity policies very seriously and welcome this development.

 As our client, you are responsible that the data you upload in Contacts is handled legitimately according to GDPR.
-You need to define routines with regard to e.g. why and how you store and handle contact lists.
+You need to determine yourself which legal ground you apply, and define routines with regard to e.g. why and how you store and handle contact lists.

 Upon signing up and entering personal data, the user accepts our Terms & Conditions.
-In connection with our GDPR preparations, we will also make sure that specific information about the data processing and its purpose is given to the user when creating an account.
+Specific information about the data processing and its purpose is given to the user when creating an account.

 Yes.
 We have internal routines ensuring that processing of personal data is limited to specific purposes.
 Furthermore, we have defined routines to ensure that our subcontractors fulfill the GDPR requirements.

 7) What is your policy on data transfer to external data controllers?